jnanadeepthiv/Variantis_Webserver/README.md

 ## **Contact**

 For questions, feedback, or support, please [click here](https://project.iith.ac.in/sharmaglab/variantis/about).

 ---

-**License**
+## **License**

 This project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html).

+© 2025 SharmaG-omics.
+All rights reserved where applicable.

-It includes the [PSA module](https://github.com/aziele/pairwise-sequence-alignment.git), which is also licensed under GPLv3.
+This project includes the [PSA module](https://github.com/aziele/pairwise-sequence-alignment.git), which is also licensed under GPLv3.